c-ae/cryptopt-pldi23/README_full.md

 # Claims

 We will quickly list the claims supported and claims not (fully) supported.
-Then, we will describe step-by-step instructions to verify the supported claims and describe how the not (fully) supported claims can be stop tested.
+Then, we will describe step-by-step instructions to verify the supported claims and describe how the not (fully) supported claims can be spot tested.

 ## Claims fully supported by the artifact